pmndrs/its-fine/README.md

 ### useContextBridge

 React Context currently cannot be shared across renderers but explicitly forwarded between providers (see [react#17275](https://github.com/facebook/react/issues/17275)).
-This returns a `ContextBridge` of live context providers to pierce Context across renderers.
+This hook returns a `ContextBridge` of live context providers to pierce Context across renderers.

 Pass `ContextBridge` as a component to a secondary renderer to enable context-sharing within its children.